HL7/davinci-ecdx/input/pagecontent/specification.md

 {% include img.html img="task-sequencediagram.svg" caption="Figure 4" %}

-#### Authorization

-The *most common* scenario is where Task can (and even should) exist without an authorization.
-Task is used alone when there is no need for a formal authorization (order).
-In other situations when an authorization is needed, the `Task.basedOn` element references either a [CommunicationRequest] or [ServiceRequest] to represent the authorization for data to flow.
-Both of these use cases ( with and without authorization) are illustrated in the examples below.
+#### Formal Request To Share Data

+There are situations where one must provide formal authorization for each individual data request.
+In other cases an overall data sharing agreement make the need for such individual authorizations unnecessary.
+Where such individual authorizations are not required, Task can be used alone.
+When a formal request for the information to be shared is needed, it is represented by either a CommunicationRequest or ServiceRequest and referenced by Task using the the Task.basedOn element.
+Use cases with and without authorization are illustrated in the examples below.
+{:.new-content}

 The [HL7 FHIR-I Workflow project] is working on a set of rules for in which circumstances it's sufficient to use Task alone to ask for an action to be performed and when the Task needs to be accompanied by a Request resource.
 That work is not complete, but so far the conclusion is that there will be some situations where Task can (and even should) exist without a Request resource and other situations where a Request will be required.
 {:.note-to-balloters}